By Michelle Laverack on 05 Feb 2017

 One final, final thought… in writing and presenting a story book to a child it is possible to communicate a very powerful message: You and your story are very, very important.

-For more information about the types of therapy our educational psychologists can provide, contact Ben Powell on 0844 967 1111.
+For more information about the types of therapy our educational psychologists can provide, contact Ben Powell on 0844 967 1111 or visit this page for more information.

 Further Reading Sunderland, M (2000).
 Using Story Telling as a Therapeutic Tool with Children.
 Milton Keynes: Speechmark.